-New Simple Volume Wizard Specify Volume Size Choose a volume size that is between the maximum and minimum sizes. × New Simple Volume Wizard Assign Drive Letter or Path For easier access, you can assign a drive letter or drive path to your partition. × Maximum disk space in MB: 343283 Minimum disk space in MB: 8 Simple volume size in MB: Assign the following drive letter: Mount in the following empty NTFS folder: Browse Do not assign a drive letter or drive path < Baok Next > Can ncel < Back Next > C ancel
+New Simple Volume Wizard Specify Volume Size Choose a volume size that is between the maximum and minimum sizes. × New Simple Volume Wizard Assign Drive Letter or Path For easier access, you can assign a drive letter or drive path to your partition. × Maximum dek space in MB: 343283 Minimum dek space in MB: 8 Simple volume size in MB: Assign the following drive letter: Mount in the following empty NTFS folder: Browse.
+Do not assign a drive letter or drive path <back next=""> Car</back> ncel < Back Next > Co ancel